WuOmicsLab/NUWA/README.md

 ## Description

 An R package implementing NUWA pipeline to infer abundances of missing cell markers and decipher relative immune cell fractions using mass spectrometry-based proteomic profiles.
-It consists of two major functions: (1) "NUWAms",  to infer  abundances of missing cell markers using the given co-expression networks of individual marker.
+It consists of two major functions: (1) `NUWAms`,  to infer  abundances of missing cell markers using the given co-expression networks of individual marker.
 For users' convenience, the package includes built-in cancer co-expression networks for markers of BCIC, LM22, LM6, MCPcounter and xCell signatures/marker lists.
-(2) "NUWAeDeconv", an ensemble method of three deconvolution algorithm-signature combinations to estimate the relative fractions of six  immune cell types.
+(2) `NUWAeDeconv`, an ensemble method of three deconvolution algorithm-signature combinations to estimate the relative fractions of six immune cell types.

 ## Installation